Decentralidia/Rebuttal/Readme.md

 ### Finally:1.
 In Fig. 1, the text asks “Should this tweet be remained?”
 Could the authors explain the rationale for phrasing the question as “be remained?”
 Is this standard jargon for content moderation?

 Thank you for your professional feedback.
 We use clear language to make our requests straightforward for respondents, considering their international background.
 Using overly complex text can increase cognitive load, so we simplify and clarify concepts with color and grading.
-Exploring the impact of specific words in our requests, like "remained" or "in the border view," could be an interesting topic for future research.
+Exploring the impact of specific words in our requests, like "remained" or "in the border view," could be an exciting topic for future research.
 Consequently, it is a great idea to investigate the effect of UI/UX (User Interface/User Experience) in further discussions.

 ***